phatt-23/POS-Obsidian/TCP-IP Protocol Suite.md

 # TCP/IP Supporting Protocols
 - also called IP service protocols
 - their purpose is to help the IP protocol do certain tasks it cannot do itself
+- examples:
-- examples: ARP
+	- ARP (Address Resolution Protocol),
+	- RARP (Reverse Address Resolution Protocol),
+	- ICMP (Internet Control Message Protocol),
+	- IGMP (Internet Group Management Protocol)

 ## ARP - Address Resolution Protocol
+- used for when we don't know to which interface we should send the IP packet so it will arrive to the destination
+- maps destination IP addresses to corresponding MAC addresses
+	- ARP Request with an IP address in question are broadcasted when a corresponding MAC address is needed (is not known)